pjdunne/MaCh3_DUNE/README.md

 /cvmfs/dune.osgstorage.org/pnfs/fnal.gov/usr/dune/persistent/stash/MaCh3/inputs/TDR/v1
 ~~~~~~~~~~~~~~

-Current (November 2022) event rates using DUNE TDR inputs are below.
+Current (Feburary 2024) FD event rates using DUNE FD TDR inputs are below (ND is still under-development).
 These are made using xsec systematics at their prior central value.
 Oscillation parameter values used here are:

 sin2th12 = 0.307